mrkevinze/inkscape-batch-exporter/README.md

 ## Introduction
 A Python script which exports all Inkscape svg files in a given directory to png files.
 This utility negates the need to manually export each svg using the Inkscape GUI, thus freeing up valuable time for more creative work.

-This script was designed with Android developers in mind, who need to make multiple density-specific (mdpi to xxxhdpi) png files from a single svg.

 ## Notes
 1. Compatible with Python 2.7.
 2. The export area is the page in the svg.
 If you need to customize this behavior, look up the `build_command_list` function within `exporter.py`.